austinxewell/my-dev-blog/_posts/2025-11-03-personal-blog-november-2025.markdown

 One feature I'm particularly proud of is the **form step tracker**.
 It's something I used to overlook in simple multi-step forms, but seeing it implemented now adds a huge boost to usability.
 It's a small detail, but it really enhances the user experience.

-It's moments like this where you notice how much your development skills have grown over time—professional knowledge finally merging into personal projects. 🛠️✨
+It's moments like this where you notice how much your development skills have grown over time.
+Where your professional knowledge finally is merging into personal projects. 🛠️✨

 Can't wait to keep building and polishing this portfolio interface.